 Here, we've compiled a list of 22 holiday party hairstyles for natural hair to get your creativity flowing.
 Most of these can be done at home with a little trial and error—but if doing your hair isn't your thing, you can have a hairstylist lend a hand this holiday season.

 Teyonah Parris is always hair goals, and this voluminous faux hawk is no exception.
 For this look, all you'll need are bobby pins (a lot of them), edge control, and a pick to ensure you get the height you're looking for with this look.

 Eris Baker stunned on the red carpet in this Josephine Baker-inspired headpiece over her cornrows.
 If you don't want to go full-on glam, try adding a pearl-encrusted headband.

-Going natural doesn't mean you can't give your tresses a silk press.
-Tika Sumpter's 90s pony is worth switching it up.
+Going natural doesn't mean you can't wear a silk press every once in a while.
+Tika Sumpter's '90s pony is worth switching it up.